-Mobile Outreach Services: Mobile outreach services are those that identify and connect with non-participants who may be eligible for project services.
-Mobile outreach services, provided by the Engagement Team and CSWs, will support community outreach to identify persons who have been targeted by the risk stratification technology system (or are otherwise eligible based on assessment), introduce project services, get consent, develop initial assessments, attend to urgent needs, and connect them with a Field-Based Care Coordination CSW.
+Mobile Outreach Services: Mobile outreach services are those that identify and connect with nonparticipants who may be eligible for project services.
+Mobile outreach services, provided by the Engagement Team CSWs will support community outreach to identify persons who have been targeted by the risk stratification technology system (or are otherwise eligible based on assessment), introduce project services, get consent, develop initial assessments, attend to urgent needs, and connect them with a Field-Based Care Coordination CSW.
 In Year 2, these services will support project start-up and ensure that the full caseload is engaged in project services in month 5.
-These services are calculated at \$168.94 for each engagement of the engagement and mobile outreach team (6 staff) x 1,600 engagements = \$270,304.
+These services are calculated at \$168.94 for each engagement of the Field-Based Care Coordination and Engagement teams (41 staff) x 2,520 engagements = \$425,729.
+The increase in the number of engagements is due to an increase in the number of participants.
+Costs for the Mobile Outreach Services are the same as those for the PMPM bundle services (see below).
+The rate of \$168.94 is based on the cost per average salary for each staff member (41) in each of the two bundles for these services during Year 2 (\$6,926.54) with estimates of the number of non-eligible engagements prior to enrollment (2,520).

-Bundled PMPM Services
+Year 2 Bundled PMPM Services